We ask you, humbly, to help us.

 by the narrowest margin possible: 37 for, 36 against, 21 abstentions.
 The

-petition added a new section 19 to the existing paragraph 611
+petition would add a new section 19 to the existing paragraph 611

 of the 2000 Book of Discipline: